Cray-HPE/docs-csm/operations/validate_csm_health.md

 ```

 The script will choose an enabled compute node that is listed in the Hardware State Manager (HSM) for
-the test unless the user passes in a specific node using the `--xname` argument.
+the test, unless the user passes in a specific node using the `--xname` argument.
 If a compute node is
 specified but unavailable, an available node will be used instead and a warning will be logged.

 ```bash